UseCase

 getUseCase()

-Instantiates the use case function from repository implementations.
+Instantiates the use case function from port implementations.

 function getUseCase(